10 Running Drills to Become a Better Runner

 running-drills

-Running drills on the track.
-Photo by Marques Jackson Photography.
+Running drills at the track.
+Photos by Marques Jackson Photography.

 These 10 running drills will help you become a better runner by improving your form and speed.
-Whether you want to get faster, reduce your risk of injuries, or earn your best race time, these exercises will help get you there.
-I’ve used these running drills to help runners get faster for races ranging from the mile to the marathon.
+Whether you want to get faster, reduce your risk of injuries, or run your best race time, these exercises will help get you there.
+As a running coach and trainer, I’ve used these speed and running form drills to help runners get faster for races ranging from the mile to the marathon.

 Related: 10 Plyometric Exercises for Speed